pb-go/pb-go/docs/api-schema.md

 g-recaptcha-response=<BLAHBLAH>&tempID=<BLAHBLAH>
 ```

 The API path is above.
-But the return to user path should be URLSAFE-Base64-encoded `id` param with renderer.

-The corresponding paste ID should be `showverify`.

 Ask user to run reCAPTCHA test.
 Server-side verification.

+If the `recaptcha.enable` inside the server administrators' config is true, then we will try to return
+a URI like this `/showVerify?id=<SNIPPET ID WITH URLSAFE BASE64 ENCODED>` and ask user to continue.

+If user failed, this snippet will be automatically expired in 2 mins.
+Else it will give user the published path.